zotonic/zotonic/doc/manuals/cookbook/justenough-otp1.rst

 conventions is essential if you wish to read Zotonic source code, develop Zotonic modules, or contribute code or patches to Zotonic.

-As yet, Zotonic is not maintained under Rebar.
+As yet, Zotonic is not maintained under Rebar (external dependencies in `deps` are).
 But developing a skeletal Erlang/OTP application under Rebar is a great way to dip your feet into Erlang/OTP development.